 Essential to the development of new interventions, clinical trials research verifies a product’s benefits and targeted indications, along with its limitations and precautions.

-NICM HRI can assist in developing your research program by providing a range of clinical research services, including:
+NICM Health Research Institute can assist in developing your research program by providing a range of clinical research services, including:

 - Clinical trials – ICH compliant, phase II and III.